 Ambergris Caye Snorkeling

 The biodiversity of Ambergris Caye’s ecosystem will fulfill all of your snorkeling fantasies.
-Discover your Ambergris Caye, Belize snorkeling tour options today!
+Discover our Ambergris Caye, Belize snorkeling tours today!

 The most accessible and best snorkel spots in the country are found in the coral reefs near Ambergris Caye and Caye Caulker.
 The variety of snorkeling destinations, the clarity of the water, and the accessibility of the islands mean that there is something for snorkelers of all levels.
 You can go snorkeling all through the year in Belize, since the climate is tropical, and so constantly hot and humid.
 There are numerous spots for snorkeling in Belize, but below are some of the most well known within reach of Ambergris Caye.